Exact multi-parameter persistent homology of time-series data: Fast and variable topological inferences

 where we set $\tilde{J}_{L}^{n_L} = J_{\sigma (L)}^{n_L}$. \end{proof} \end{section}

 \begin{section}{Application of multi-parameter theory and its interpretation} As mentioned earlier, one-parameter persistent homology theory may not be sufficient to capture the important characteristics of the given data.
-For example, as in the previous example, $\cos L_{1}t$ and $\cos L_{2}t$ are topologically same.
+For example, as shown in Lemma~\ref{cosine barcode}, $\cos L_{1}t$ and $\cos L_{2}t$ yield the same barcode.
 But they are physically different and one may need to distinguish them when it needed.
 For this reason, based on the results from the previous section, we propose a multi-parameter persistent homology method based on the filtration with the Fourier bases.

-Due to theoretical shortage of complete invariant in multi-parameter persistence theory, we consider incomplete invariant, that is, the rank invariant (cf. Definition \ref{rank invariant}).
+Due to theoretical shortage of complete invariant in multi-parameter persistence theory, we consider an incomplete invariant, that is, the rank invariant (cf. Definition \ref{rank invariant}).
 In this section, we consider one-dimensional reduction of multi-parameter persistent homology and derive the exact barcode formula.
 We provide the detailed analysis of the proposed method.